What Goes On Tour Camping – Chapter 1

 Scottish?

-I ready myself for a fight to the death.
-Perhaps be a little over dramatic, but I AM ready to fight for my boyfriend.
+I prepare myself for a fight to the death.
+Perhaps a little over dramatic, but I AM ready to fight for my boyfriend.

-When Shona swivels her bar stool fully around and lowers herself to the floor all the fight is knocked out of me.
+When Shona swivels her bar stool and lowers herself to the floor, all the fight is knocked out of me.

 Shona, from Scotland, is pregnant.